automeris-io/WebPlotDigitizer/README.md

 Stable Versions
 ---------------

-The master branch in this repository is unstable and it is not recommended to use this code in production.
+The master branch in this repository is unstable and not recommended to be used in production.
 To access stable releases, checkout: https://github.com/ankitrohatgi/WebPlotDigitizer/releases

 Development Dependencies
 ------------------------